kworam/ProcScript/README.md

     });

-The `fnGetForEachArray` property of the proc config is a function that returns an array.
-ProcScript calls this function once, at Proc startup time.
-It then executes the Proc once for each member of the resulting array.
+The `fnGetForEachArray` property defines a function that returns an array.
+ProcScript calls this function once, at Proc startup time, and then executes the Proc once for each member of the resulting array.

-The `ForEach' example demonstrates the following loop support functions:
+This example demonstrates the following loop support functions:

 `Proc.getCurrentForEachItem()`			returns the current item in the `ForEach` array.